Research Software Engineering

 Preface

-Note: This book will be published by Chapman & Hall/CRC.
+Note: This book is published by Chapman & Hall/CRC.
 The online version of this book is free to read here (thanks to Chapman & Hall/CRC), and licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 If you have any feedback, please feel free to file an issue on GitHub.
 Thank you!

-“One of the things that Baidu did well early on was to create an internal platform for deep learning.
-What that did was enable engineers all across the company, including people who were not AI researchers, to leverage deep learning in all sorts of creative ways - applications that an AI researcher like me never would have thought of” – Andrew Ng
+One of the things that Baidu did well early on was to create an internal platform for deep learning.
+What that did was enable engineers all across the company, including people who were not AI researchers, to leverage deep learning in all sorts of creative ways - applications that an AI researcher like me never would have thought of. – Andrew Ng

-Though this book is not exactly a book about the R programming language, I would like to thank the R community in particular because of its instrumental role in growing my own engagement and horizon of the open source ecosystem.
-Thank you, statisticians Siegfried Heiler and Toni Stocker who pointed me to the R language almost 20 years ago.
-One of my most important learnings about how to leverage open source work may have come only those 20 later when the community held a virtual useR! conference during a time that was unprecedented, at least in my lifetime.
-Through its sharing nature and established workflow, open source work is capable of reaching and impacting so many more than just those on one’s main diagonal.
 Working with Rocío Joo, Dorothea Hug Peter, Heather Turner and Yanina Bellini Saibene has shown me the inclusion extra mile is not only worth the effort, but an inevitable mindset to bring our work as developers and scientists to the next level.
 Thank you, ladies!
-Thanks also to the local R user group here in Zurich, Switzerland, who continues to show the practical relevance of open source through their events.
+Thanks also to the local R user group in Zurich, Switzerland, who continues to show the practical relevance of open source through events.
 I want to mention the great people at my new employer, cynkra, too.
-Your influence on the community, myself and therefore this book cannot be forgotten.
+Your influence on the community and therefore this book cannot be forgotten.
 Thank you for your support and open ears!

 Last but not least, I would like to thank Emily Riederer for her time and patience discussing my thoughts and reviewing my drafts.
 Particulary, her ideas to streamline and balance my ideas at a stage where they were rather messy added great value.
-Admittedly, your constructive feedback has caused some extra work, but was instrumental to making this book useful and accessible to a wider audience – thank you.
+Admittedly, your constructive feedback has caused some extra work, but was instrumental to making this book useful and accessible to a wider audience – Thank you.